SleepingPills/splice.io/README.rst

  - ZMQ is used as a low level transport mechanism providing well known bugs and shortcomings, instead of a custom thing with unknown bugs and shortcomings.
  - Robust serialization from the PiCloud http://www.picloud.com/ client library.
+ - A small furry kitten is petted and given treats every time you create a splice process.

 Reliability
 ===========